MdSamsuzzohaShayon/youthspike-event-management/README.md

 Till 17:00 - https://www.loom.com/share/67dab820e93e4a90b53995155a53d8bb
 ### Update - 1
  - [05:50](https://www.loom.com/share/7mbba1631ca8d89e028a) - someone was ranked and his match is over, when he is inactive and make him active again his pair score and ranking was gone
- - Once a round is submitted that ranking should not be ever changed

 ### Update - 2
  - Auto assign need to work properly
- - We need to make sure captains can only be assigned if they have an email address.
-However it won’t be a unique filed.
-Someone can have the same email addresss.
  - It just needs to be really really simple.
 We had 12 teams last weekend in our tournament and me having to go find usernames and email them was not easy or fun.
- - Send email to coptains - Email them if the user has a email address
- - Initially when we create a captain, and try to login it does not login properly, reassign a captain does allow him to login
  - Username should be as short as possible, prefereable 4 digit code
- - In the team page, there would be an option for sending email, a button saying send email, if the email is sent another icon will be shown
- - Admin can not get into setting ot ldo, This need to be fixed
+ - Admin can not get into setting or ldo, This need to be fixed
  - In the event setting, there will be a fwango link. (https://fwango.io/), In the menu tournamant is the fwango link as well.
  - In the setting dialog in a single match page, find matches will take back to all the matches, dashboard will take back to dashboard,
  - [08:38](https://www.loom.com/share/ab1d7eebaf8246ea87f818428cf5e0d4) - Once the match is finished, there will be a summarize the match it would say the match is over